 Guimaras Island Hopping

-I told you, there is more than mangoes and island hopping in Guimaras.
+And as I told you, there is more than mangoes and island hopping in Guimaras.
 The beautiful island has it all, as they say.
-And what’s more amusing is that now matter how notorious and well-traveled the place is, people are managing to keep it virgin and they love doing it.
-They love their home.
+And what’s more amusing is that no matter how notorious and well-traveled the place is, the locals are able to keep it virgin-like clean and you’ll see that they love doing such.

 Guimaras Island Hopping – Baras Cave

-Though we didn’t get the chance to experience the island hopping per se, our boatmen and guides didn’t fail to give us the most of the tour and at least told us stories I won’t spoil here, and brought us to this beautiful cave.
+Though we didn’t get the chance to experience the island hopping per se, our boatmen and guide didn’t fail to give us the most of the tour and at least told us stories I won’t spoil here anymore, and finally brought us to this beautiful cave.

 Baras Cave is one of the favorite stops of the tourists in Guimaras on their island hopping, which makes it almost always crowded.
 It is a small cave with two openings just small enough for the boat to pass through.
 But it’s nice that locals are keeping the boats outside for the travelers to enjoy the enchanting cave while swimming and chilling.
 Plus, I still have doubts on how safe these boats are to the environment, but thanks for bringing us to where these beauties are.
 Hehe.

-Bats are still confortable inside the cave even though their bed was not that far from the light.
-Another sign that the place wasn’t abused and that animals are well taken care of.
+I feel like I have to also mention that I noticed the bats are still comfortable inside the cave even though their bed was not that far from the light and outside noise.
+Another sign that the place isn’t abused and that animals are still well taken care of. #SanaAll

 San Lorenzo Windmills

-These windmills were said to be put up by Trans-Asia Renewable Energy Corp.
-(TAREC), and is reported to provide 54 megawatts of electricity through Sta.
-Clara Construction Corp.
+These windmills were said to be put up to provide 54 megawatts of electricity to the local communities of Guimaras.

 Guimaras is indeed an island worth seeing.
 I’d like to discover more of you, Guimaras!
 ‘Til next time!